 Master trusts: The growing trend for outsourcing DC pensions

 Master trust DC pension arrangements may have erupted in the UK in the last few years but with all the noise around the proliferation of small trusts that are aimed at SMEs, the bigger picture for larger companies seems to have been lost.
-Stuart Reid and Louise Williamson highlight how using master trusts for company DC plans is an incredibly simple way to reduce the cost and risk of DC pensions for the sponsoring company.
+Louise Williamson highlights how using master trusts for company DC plans is an incredibly simple way to reduce the cost and risk of DC pensions for the sponsoring company.

 Corporate pensions have never seen so much flux in the UK.
 New legislation and regulation designed to improve the sustainability and flexibility of DC pensions for UK employees continues to come at a relentless pace.
 Companies that run DC plans internally, or ‘in-house’, have to adapt their plans and communicate these changes as wave upon wave of reform hits their company’s pension plans.